-The transformation of Liverpool’s iconic Tobacco Warehouse is progressing with the announcement of a new contractor.
+The transformation of Liverpool’s iconic Tobacco Warehouse is progressing with the announcement of a new consultant.

 City-based firm Steven Hunt & Associates will carry out the mechanical and electrical (M&E) works on Harcourt Developments’ 538-apartment scheme.

 The conversion of the Grade II-listed building into new homes forms part of the wider 125-acre Ten Streets regeneration at the city’s North Docks.